Today I explain how to gain the most out of the new automated promotions feature in Google Shopping.

-Not all automated promotions will show at the same time and or in the same section, when we search on Google Shopping only one promotion will be visible in the results.
-So it is key to ensure your promotion is the most tempting compared to your competitor.
+Not all automated promotions will show at the same time and or in the same section.
+When we search on Google Shopping, only one promotion will be visible in the results.
+So it is vital to ensure your promotion is the most tempting compared to your competitor.
 More promotions might be visible once you click on view details.
-However we need to gain that initial click.
-So what the customer sees first is the most important factor.
+However, we need to gain that initial click.
+So what the customer sees first is the most critical factor.

-The key to success is to calculate what the customer pays, if you can beat your competitor than choose for the latter, however do note that not every promotion even if it is cheaper is necessarily better for the customer.
+The key to success is to calculate what the customer pays.
+However, if you can beat your competitor, choose for the latter; however, note that not every promotion, even if it is cheaper, is necessarily better for the customer.

 Here are some things to consider

-- A percentage might sometimes sound better than a sale price 25% off vs $5 off.
-I would prefer 25% even if it is the same.
+- A percentage might sometimes sound better than a sale price of 25% off vs. $5 off.
+I prefer 25% even if it is the same.

 The one that has historically a better performance will be shown most or all the time.

-If you want to show the sale price, you have to add the sale price and the sale price effective date inside your data feed, you can find out more on how to submit the values on Google’s Specification Page.
-Along side these attributes you also need to ensure you adhere to Google’s Landing Page Policy.
+If you want to show the sale price, you have to add the sale price and the sale price effective date inside your data feed, and you can find out more on how to submit the values on Google’s Specification Page.
+Alongside these attributes, you also need to ensure you adhere to Google’s Landing Page Policy.

-When you have free shipping, you can submit it ether in the data feed or in the Merchant Center settings.
+When you have free shipping, you can submit it either in the data feed or in the Merchant Center settings.
 This will allow your ads to show up with an extra tag (free shipping).
 A good tip is to try and match your competitors.
-You want to compete against your competitor and a study to choose which promotion is more successful is key.
+You want to compete against your competitor, and a study to choose which promotion is more successful is vital.

-This is a very interesting part of automated features.
-The requirements for getting this promotion listed are unknown so I have collected some research and found the following.
+The price drop feature is an exciting part of automated features.
+However, the requirements for getting this promotion listed are unknown, so I have collected some research and found the following.

 A price drop is considered if the price has been stable for a long time.
-For example, if a product was selling at $40 for a long duration (30 – 60 days or more) than suddenly drops.
+For example, if a product was selling at $40 for a long duration (30 – 60 days or more), it suddenly drops.
 Google will consider this as a price drop.
-The unknown about this is how long does a price has to be stable to than change and be triggered as a price drop.
-My only suggestion is to try with one product after 30 days, 2 months etc…, than if it does not work try again with another product with 3 months and so on…
+The unknown about this is how long a price must be stable before the price drop is triggered.
+My only suggestion is to try with one product after 30 days, two months, etc., then if it does not work, try again with another product with three months.

-Another factor is the popularity of the product, if the impressions during a month is for example only 100 impressions, than this would not be eligible for a price drop.
-As again the requirements are not met, my only recommendation would be to have a high CTR between 2 and 3% and a high enough impressions.
+Another factor is the popularity of the product.
+Suppose the impressions during a month are only 100 impressions, then this would not be eligible for a price drop.
+As the requirements are not met again, my only recommendation would be to have a high CTR between 2 and 3% and high enough impressions.

-The percentage at how much the price needs to be dropped to be eligible is unknown, so I have based this of what you are required to do with Google Merchant Promotions Feed.
+The percentage at how much the price needs to be dropped to be eligible is unknown, so I have based this on what you must do with Google Merchant Promotions Feed.
 Here the requirement is 5% or more.

 - Stable price for a extended period before the price drop